yeboda96/120-Data-Science-Interview-Questions/data-analysis.md

 #### 1. (Given a Dataset) Analyze this dataset and tell me what you can learn from it.
 #### 2. What is R2?
 What are some other metrics that could be better than R2 and why?
-  - goodness of fit measure. variance explained by the regression / total variance
+  - goodness of fit measure. portion of variance explained by the model
+  - variance explained by the regression / total variance
   - the more predictors you add the higher R^2 becomes.
     - hence use adjusted R^2 which adjusts for the degrees of freedom
     - or train error metrics